jayakarthik-jk/jayakarthik-jk/README.md

-- 👋 Hi, I’m @jayakarthik @ jk
+- 👋 Hi, I’m Jayakarthik
-- 👀 I’m am a Software Devolopment
 - 🌱 I love learning ...
 - 📫 You can Reach me on any Social Media @jayakarthik.jk